AvolitesLtd/TitanManual/website/versioned_docs/version-14.0/patching/patching-new-fixtures-or-dimmers.md

 itself to match the existing DMX addresses.
 You can also remotely change modes and other settings on the fixture.

-> The fixtures need to be connected to the console by an RDM-enabled Artnet node, the XLR connectors do not support RDM.
+> The fixtures need to be connected to the console by an RDM-enabled Art-Net node, the XLR connectors do not support RDM.
 Obviously the fixtures must be equipped with RDM for this to work; many fixtures are not.
 Also if you have DMX buffers or splitters in your rig, they must be RDM enabled or they will block the information being sent back to the console.

 Press \<View/Open\> then \<Patch\> to open the [Patch View](./changing-the-patch.md#patch-view) window then select the RDM tab.
 All devices which support RDM will be listed here.